timofeysie/pytorch_django_react/README.md

 To create a systemd service file to run the Django app as a service on the EC2 instance, follow these steps:

-1. Create a file called `myapp.service` (e.g., using Notepad or VSCode) with the following contents:
+1. Create a file called `pytorchdjango.service` (e.g., using Notepad or VSCode) with the following contents:

 ```ini
 [Unit]